ec-europa/europa-component-library/docs/conventions/twig.md

 {% set _menu_label = menu_label|default('') %}
 {% set _menu_aria_label = menu_aria_label|default('') %}
 {% set _css_class = 'ecl-navigation-menu' %}
-{% set _extra_attributes = '' %}
 ```

-### Modifiers and variants

-Modifiers are meant to alter the visual rendering of a component.
-Examples for a button could include the type (primary, secondary, call to action) or the size (small, medium, big).
-If possible, don't use the generic term `modifier`, prefer more specific words like `type`, `size`, etc.

-A variant is an instance of a component, given a specific context.
-Don't use the term `variant` in the component's API.
-If the value of a variable triggers a completely different markup, try to name it semantically: if it rearranges the layout, you can call it `layout`.

-In the end, modifiers and variants are only defining the visual identity of the component.
-What actually defines a component itself is the content it displays.
-Thus, we can distinguish 2 types of parameters: visual parameters (modifiers, variants) and content.

 ## Internal logic